Vitamin A was first discovered in 1914, and it is an essential nutrient with wide-ranging roles in human health.

 As shown in this article, vitamin A is a vital nutrient for our health, and it has numerous important functions and benefits.

 However, just like with many things in nutrition, too much of a good thing isn’t necessarily better.

 To put it another way; both insufficient intake and overconsumption of vitamin A have links to adverse health effects.

-For more on essential vitamins, see this guide to the benefits of vitamin C.
+For more on essential vitamins, see this guide to foods high in vitamin C.